-The Tampa Theatre was designed as an atmospheric theater style movie palace by architect John Eberson, which opened its doors on October 15, 1926.
+The Tampa Theatre was designed as an atmospheric style movie palace by architect John Eberson, which opened its doors on October 15, 1926.
 It is considered to be one of the most intact original Eberson Theater.
 EverGreene collaborated with the DLR Group to conduct a paint analysis to determine the original finishes.
-During the initial phase, EverGreene restored the lobby, lounges, auditorium and concession area.
+During the initial phase, EverGreene restored the lobby, lounges, auditorium, and concession area.

-EverGreene recreated six faux tapestries that were original to the theater’s lobby, which were severely damaged.
-The scope also included the conservation of statues, plaster work and decorative painting.
+EverGreene recreated six faux tapestries that had been severely damaged but were original to the design of the Tamp Theatre’s lobby.
+The scope also included plasterwork, decorative painting, and conserving statues.